Code-Institute-Submissions/leadership-goals/README.md

 ### 4.3 Device Testing

 I utilised Google Chrome's DevTools to test the responsivness of the website at different screen sizes throughout the project.
 Once the project was approximately 70% complete, I tested it using a Huawei P9 Lite mobile device and an Acer tablet device.
 The website worked well on both devices.
+I tested the desktop functionality of the Leadership Goals website on Google Chrome and Microsoft Internet Explorer.

 #### On screen sizes of tablet size and below:
 - The Leadership Goals logo will only display the lion image and not the text.
 The navbar will compress into a burger icon with a dropdown effect when pressed.